drakmaniso/bevy_pixel_camera/README.md

 The `PixelBorderPlugin` has been deprecated.
 If you want a border around your virtual resolution, pass `true` to the `set_viewport` argument when creating the camera bundle (see example above).

+### Migration guide: 0.5 to 0.5.2

+The `PixelCameraBundle` has been deprecated.
+Replace it with a standard `Camera2dBundle`, to which you add the `PixelZoom` and `PixelViewport` components.

 ## License